raingerber/find-css-matches/README.md

 # Find All Matches

-Given a stylesheet and a snippet of HTML, find the CSS selectors that could apply to each of the elements.
+Given some HTML and CSS, find the selectors that apply to each element.
 Uses [Puppeteer](https://github.com/GoogleChrome/puppeteer).

 ## Example